Usersyf/Hotel-System/README.md

+### 🚀 How to Run the Program

-In order to execute the code, please run the 2 following commands inside Hotel-System :
+In order to execute the code, please run the following two commands **inside the `Hotel-System` directory**:

-javac Service.java   # 🛠️ Compiles the Java source code into a .class file java Service         # ▶️ Executes the compiled program and shows the output
+- `javac Service.java` – 🛠️ Compiles the Java source code into a `.class` file
+- `java Service` – ▶️ Executes the compiled program and shows the output

+📌 Make sure `Service.java` is present in the directory before running these commands.